 One of many types of specialized engineering, careers in biomedical engineering are a blend of science, technology, design, and computer programming disciplines.
-These fields merge together in bioengineering bachelor degree programs which are required for most entry-level positions according to the US Bureau of Labor Statistics (BLS 2019).
+These fields merge together in bioengineering bachelor degree programs which are required for most entry-level positions according to the US Bureau of Labor Statistics BLS 2021).

 Some biomedical engineers choose to pursue advanced degrees in medicine, law, or business depending on their area of specialization.
-Careers in biomedical engineering are projected to grow 5 percent nationally between 2019 and 2029, which is similar to the national average for all occupations (BLS 2020).
-As for salary, biomedical engineers earn average annual salaries of $97,090 (BLS May 2019).
+Careers in biomedical engineering are projected to grow 6 percent nationally between 2020 and 2030, which is just slightly slower than the national average (8 percent) for all occupations (BLS 2021).
+As for salary, biomedical engineers earn an average annual salary of $101,020 (BLS May 2021).

 Biomedical engineers are often responsible for the preservation and improvement of quality of life for ailing patients, so the work can be quite fulfilling.
 However, because of the complex and demanding nature of the work, interested individuals should possess certain character traits and complete their engineering education before beginning to work in the field.

 It would be untrue to claim that all successful biomedical engineers possess an identical set of character traits that set them apart from the rest.
-In general, though, there are a number of characteristics that will certainly benefit an individual interested in becoming a biomedical engineer in the future.
-For example, O*Net Online (2020) lists the following skills among those necessary for someone hoping to work in this position:
+In general, though, several characteristics will certainly benefit an individual interested in becoming a biomedical engineer in the future.
+For example, O*Net Online (2022) lists the following skills among those necessary for someone hoping to work in this position:

 There are specific educational and licensing requirements necessary for anyone who wishes to work as a biomedical engineer.